Irogane: Etymology

 Irogane, or iro-gane, simply means "coloured metals".
 The same kanji character (金) is sometimes used for metal ("kane" or "gane"), gold ("kin") and silver ("gin"), and aside from the name irogane itself, these are elements of some of the irogane metal names.
 Others involve a combination of name elements from component metals and colours, for example, and one a reference to alloy composition proportions.

-Nature
+List

 The better known irogane metals include: